The representations of the automorphism groups and the Frobenius invariants of K3 surfaces: Representations of the automorphism groups on the two-forms and transcendental cycles

-\begin{cor} Let $k$ be an algebraic closure of a finite filed of odd characteristic $p$. $X$ is a K3 surface of finite height over $k$.
-We assume $N$ is the order of $\im \chi _{l}$ and is not divisible by $p$.
-Then the rank of $T_{l}(X)=22-\rho(X)$ is divisible by $\phi (N)$.
+\begin{cor} Let $k$ be an algebraic closure of a finite field of odd characteristic $p$ and $X$ be a K3 surface of finite height over $k$.
+If $N$ is the order of $\im \rho _{X}$, then the rank of $T_{l}(X)$, $22-\rho(X)$ is divisible by $\phi (N)$.